 Men: Summerview in the Serene Centre (2nd floor, at Bukit Timah and Adam/Farrer Road– above the McDonalds & where Tierney’s gourmet grocery store is.
 There are a $10/10 minute shops all over town, Plaza Singapura, Holland Village and really all over the country.
 They do a decent job and is where my husband and son go.
 If you’re picky, you don’t go there.
 They pretty much have a universal cut.

 Women: My daughter and I go to a shop called D’lly ( Sally, 9479 8791) in Pandan Valley Condo facing Holland Road/Ulu Pandan.
 There are salons tucked away all over the island.
 As you settle in start asking your new friends where they go.
 This is how we found D’lly.
-Other recommendations: Casey’s in the Palais Renaissance on Orchard Road.
-Comes recommended but hear it’s pricey.
-Amy Chee was recommended for a good stylist/colorist.
 There are Toni & Guy shops everywhere but I find them too pricey.
 As for me, I get a trim at D’lly once in a while and color my own roots and get a full out color when we go home to Texas with my normal hairdresser.
 Getting color and highlights here is pricey if you go to someone who probably knows what they’re doing.

 For pedi’s we go to Lush Nails in Holland Village.
 It’s located above Bread Talk and is all the way in the back of the shopping center.
 Very consistent and a relaxing environment.
 6468 8485 Another good place is West Coast Plaza to Jas Indulge Nail Spa and Cafe.
 They do a great job, seem to be consciencious about cleanliness and hygiene and it’s the only place we’ve found in Singapore with the massage chairs.
 6266-2666, 154 West Coast Rd., #02-22 West Coast Plaza, 127371

 My favorite place is My Happy Feet in Holland Village.
 Foot reflexology, head massage and upper back and shoulder is somewhere around $150 SGD – they usually run specials which makes it cheaper.
 30 minutes of each and so nice.
-They have a fish spa and full body massage services as well.
 I don’t do this near as often as I’d like due to the cost but it’s a wonderful treat!
 6462 0525

 Be aware that some massage places offer “other” services.
 Be careful to only go to a place that has been recommended or is in an area far away from the “red light” communities.